christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     Kohiba revolt, the proto-Arabs, and high amounts of neanderthal admixture from the Crimean peninsula and Cannan (see Chapter 2.1 Ethnogenesis of the Jews). \
-    (h) Vespassian was also a great-grandson of Cleopatra and Mark Antony (King Herod) (The Royal Ancestry of Emperor Vespasian (The Royal Ancestry of Emperor Vespasian.
+    (g) Vespassian was also a great-grandson of Cleopatra and Mark Antony (King Herod) (The Royal Ancestry of Emperor Vespasian (The Royal Ancestry of Emperor Vespasian.
 Henry Davis,
     https://www.henryhdavis.com/theroyalancestryofemperorvespasian